camwhaler/Blog/_posts/2016-11-30-Gettnglinuxonchrome.markdown

 ---
 layout: page
-title:  "Emulators on chromebooks [Tutorial]"
+title: 'Emulators on chromebooks [Tutorial]'
 published: true
 ---
 In this tutorial I will provide instructions on how to get linux (or rather access it) on your chromebook such as emulators, which is what I will be focusing on in this tutorial.